kzzzr/airbyte_lab/README.md

 ![](./docs/dbt_devenv.gif)

-2. If it works for you, open PR and trigger automatic testing with Github Actions
+2. If it works for you, open PR and trigger automated testing with Github Actions

 - ❗️ Fill in your own bucket name to [.github/workflows/ci.yml](./.github/workflows/ci.yml#L58)
 - Submit your Pull Request